If Data Is the New Oil, Are Tech Companies Robbing Us Blind? - Slashdot

 And guess what?
 Ads still suck.
 Targeted ads aren’t, not beyond showing us stuff matching

+Not always, I *still* can't really believe people gave away a treasure trove of biometric facial data in exchange for cutesy pictures of their face as a cat or dog.
+I would be really surprised if Snap

+.inc doesn't have a deal with Palantir or other such government contractor.

-If Data is the New Oil (Score:2)
+If Data is the New Oil (Score:4, Interesting)

 If Data is the New Oil, then Data Privacy is the New Ecology Movement.